jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     out = gamma * xhat + beta
 ```

 Batch normalization solves a problem called internal covariate shift.
 As weights are updated, the distribution of outputs at each layer changes.
-Batch normalization whiten data at each layer again.
+Batch normalization normalized data at each layer again.
 So we can use a higher learning rate that speed up learning.
 Batch normalization also help regularize $$W$$.
-Initially, BatchNorm renormalize the input to zero mean and unit variance distributions.
-But during training they can learn to adapt (fully or partially), or bypass the normalization.

 In the training, we use the mean and variance of the current training sample.
 But for testing, we do not use the mean/variance of the testing data.
 Instead, we record a running mean & variance during the training and apply it in validation or testing.
 ```python